Harry Clout

-Harry Thomas Clout (born 30 August 2006) is an English professional footballer who plays as a midfielder for Isthmian League Premier Division club Welling United on loan from Portsmouth.
+Harry Thomas Clout (born 30 August 2006) is an English professional footballer who plays as a midfielder.

 Club career

 Clout began his career with Portsmouth and went onto make his senior debut for the club during an FA Cup tie against Wycombe Wanderers in January 2025.
 He featured for the final 14 minutes during the 2–0 away defeat.
 On 5 July 2025, he signed his first professional deal with the club following his breakthrough season.

 On 8 August 2025, Clout agreed to join National League South side, Farnborough until January 2026.
 He went onto feature ten times in all competitions before ending his loan spell early, in October.

 On 24 October 2025, Clout joined Isthmian League Premier Division club, Welling United on loan until 3 January 2026.

+On 19 December 2025, Clout joined Southern League Premier Division South side, Havant & Waterlooville on a 28-day loan, cutting his spell short with Welling United in the process.